 Strata Florida Archaeology Field School

-The Strata Florida Trust has launched the inaugural Strata Florida Archaeology Field School, which will run this summer
+The Strata Florida Trust Archaeology Field School, which will return for its second year next summer

 The course will be delivered by the Strata Florida Trust and builds on established archaeological research and training programmes conducted at Strata Florida between 2004 and 2015.
 Support for the field school comes from The Prince’s Foundation, Allchurches Trust, University of Wales Trinity St. David, Breaking Ground Heritage and Sacred Landscapes Research Project.